 Watch the video below to see why walking on a daily basis is a good idea;

 In this short video, the specialists talk about some of the major benefits of walking.
 A few of the advantages which they mention in the video are;

-Another important benefit of walking on a treadmill is the fact that it helps you to lose weight.
-According to the Mayo Foundation for Medical Education and Research (MFMER), at a walking speed of 3.5 Miles Per Hour, a 200-pound person burns about 391 calories per hour.
+Another important benefit is the fact that it helps you to lose weight.
+According to the Mayo Foundation for Medical Education and Research (MFMER), at a speed of 3.5 Miles Per Hour, a 200-pound person burns about 391 calories per hour.

-Walking on a treadmill may require different shoes than running.
-Aspects of a good shoe for walking on a treadmill are;
+Walking requires different shoes than those intended for running.
+Aspects of a good shoe for walkers are;

 - Cushioning; they should provide enough comfort to minimize the pressure on your joints.